Meadowlarke/Bibliography/Bibliography.md

 > 503: Listening as social.

+##### Downey, Greg.
+"The dynamics of the embrace: An analysis of leading and following in Argentine tango."
+Washington University, March 29, 2021.

+Tango's complicated nature of colaborative listening complicates the alleged sexism of Tango leading and following.

+The cuious bandonion.

+Tango about unconsumated or unatainable desire.

+Tango is inherently anti-erotic.

+Gender asymetry as cultivated illusion.

 ##### Duane, Ben and Joseph Jakubowski.
 "Harmonic Clutsers and Tonal Cadences: Bayesian Learning without Chord Identification." _Journal of New Music Research_ 47, no. 2 (2018): 143-165.

 **I feel the need to mention here that I didn't understand a word of this.**